 - 1 to 2 fresh or dried chiles, chopped or crumbled (optional)

-- 1 small bunch fresh basil, leaves ripped, sprigs sliced
+- 1 small bunch basil, leaves ripped, sprigs sliced

 - 4 tablespoons heavy cream